Infrastructure Guide#

 2. (optional) Perform a git clean -f -x -d from the root of the repository.
 This will delete everything not tracked by git, but will also ensure clean source distribution.
 MANIFEST.in is set to include/exclude mostly correctly, but could miss some things.

 4. Upload using twine: twine upload dist/*, assuming the dist/ directory contains only files for this release.
-This upload process will include any changes to the README as well as any updated flags from setup.py.
+This upload process will include any changes to the README as well as any updated flags from pyproject.toml.

 Conda#